WCT-Riverine-Ecology-And-Livelihoods/GRD_Farakka-Dhuliyan_Occupancy/README.md

 # GRD_Farakka-Dhuliyan_Occupancy
-Analysis of change in occupancy of Ganges river dolphins between Farakka Barrage and Dhuliyan, Ganga river
+Bayesian analysis of annual change in occupancy of Ganges river dolphins between Farakka Barrage and Dhuliyan in the Ganga river from 2019/2020 to 2025.